Transformational Leadership: Building the Perfect Leadership Pie with 7-HTL™

 Practical Tip: Build trust with your team.
 Be clear about the purpose of the work and how it contributes to the bigger picture.
 When people understand why they’re doing something, they feel empowered to take ownership.

-Goal Alignment: The Cheese (It Ties It All Together)
+Strategic Empowerment: The Cheese (It Ties It All Together)

 Idealized Influence: The Toppings (It’s What Makes It Unique)